Blog

-For years now, the government has been warning openly and clearly of targeted attacks against government entities and multiple U.S. critical infrastructure sectors, including the energy, nuclear, commercial facilities, water, aviation, and critical manufacturing sectors.
-The recent ransomware attack attributed to the DarkSide cybercrime group against Colonial Pipeline made the risk real for all of us.
-Not only did the attack against Colonial's IT network prompt the company to shut down its pipeline operation to contain the attack, but the shutdown also sent prices climbing and consumers in some states scrambling to find gasoline at the pumps.
+For years now, the government has been warning openly and clearly of targeted attacks against government entities and multiple U.S. critical infrastructure sectors — including the energy, nuclear, commercial facilities, water, aviation, and critical manufacturing sectors.
+The recent ransomware attack, attributed to the DarkSide cybercrime group, against Colonial Pipeline made the risk real for all of us.
+The Colonial Pipeline cyber attack prompted the company to shut down its pipeline operation, disrupting the delivery of gasoline and other petroleum products across much of the southeast United States.
+This incident affected multiple segments of the transportation industry — with jet fuel shortages for many carriers causing disruptions to air transportation, and fear of gas shortages leading to panic-buying at the pump amongst consumers.

 Ransomware attacks are largely opportunistic.
-In this instance, the cybercriminals leveraged a ransomware-as-a-service operation to target large organizations which they believed could pay large ransom demands.
-We don't know the initial attack vector at this point for Colonial Pipeline, but the three most typical ways are unpatched systems, phishing, and leaked credentials which can be stolen or purchased.
-As companies prioritize digitization and the convergence of IT and OT networks expands dramatically, the lines between IT networks and OT networks are blurring.
-Once inside the network they can move laterally to other network domains.
+During the Colonial Pipeline cyber attack, the perpetrators leveraged a ransomware-as-a-service operation to target large organizations which they believed could pay large ransom demands.
+We don't know the initial attack vector that was infiltrated and ultimately led to the Colonial Pipeline shutdown, but the three most typical ways are unpatched systems, phishing, and leaked credentials which can be stolen or purchased.
+As organizations prioritize digitization, and the convergence of IT and OT networks expands, the lines between IT networks and OT networks are blurring.
+This has brought on a significant industrial cybersecurity challenge, as cybercriminals now have the ability to move laterally to other network domains.

-To date, we haven't seen any examples of ransomware specifically targeting OT components and this holds true for Colonial Pipeline; the ransomware infiltrated the IT network and there is no evidence that it directly impacted the OT network.
-However, out of an abundance of caution Colonial shut down the OT side of the network, thus precluding their ability to distribute fuel.
-This move on their part was driven by lack of visibility and understanding of their level of exposure and limited confidence in their ability to mitigate the impact to the OT network, which leads us to the next area of discussion...
+To date, however, we have not seen any examples of ransomware specifically targeting OT components.
+This holds true for the Colonial Pipeline cyber attack, where the ransomware infiltrated the IT network, with no evidence that it directly impacted the OT network.
+Although there was no impact to OT, out of an abundance of caution, Colonial Pipeline still shutdown the OT side of the network, thus precluding their ability to distribute fuel.
+Their decision to shutdown OT operations was driven by a lack of visibility and understanding of their level of exposure and limited confidence in their ability to mitigate the impact to the OT network.
+Luckily, this challenge can be addressed with basic security practices and can then be used to prevent cyber threats of this nature in the future.

-While the panelists discussed several security practices, here are five top recommendations:
+While the panelists discussed several security practices, here are the five top recommendations:

 Encryption of data at rest and in motion is important for good cyber defense and resilience with respect to ransomware.
 While secure, available offline backups are crucial to rapid recovery from such attacks.